Quantum geometry of singlet superconductors

 Physically, this means that $g_{\mu\nu}$ can be simply understood as how much the product $|{\bf w}_{\bf k}\cdot {\bf w}_{\bf k+\delta k}|$ deviates from unity, which is equivalently how much the unit vector in the Hilbert space ${\bf w}_{\bf k}$ "twists" as one goes from ${\bf k}$ to ${\bf k+\delta k}$.
 If the ${\bf w}_{\bf k}$ is very uniform around ${\bf k}$, then $g_{\mu\nu}$ is small.
 In contrast, if ${\bf w}_{\bf k}$ changes its direction very dramatically around ${\bf k}$, meaning that $u_{\bf k}$ and $v_{\bf k}$ vary significantly near ${\bf k}$, then $g_{\mu\nu}$ is large.
 We will demonstrate this intuitive picture using concrete examples in the following sections.

 Another geometrical quantity that we are interested is the momentum-integration of quantum metric

-which we call the fidelity number\cite{deSousa23_fidelity_marker}.Physically, this quantity represents the {\it average} distance between neighboring quasihole states $|n({\bf k})\rangle$ and $|n({\bf k+\delta k})\rangle$, and hence serves as a characteristic quantum geometrical property of the BZ torus.
+which we call the fidelity number\cite{deSousa23_fidelity_marker} (not to be confused with the fidelity of neighboring quasihole states $|\langle n({\bf k})|n({\bf k+\delta k})\rangle|$).Physically, this quantity represents the {\it average} distance between neighboring quasihole states $|n({\bf k})\rangle$ and $|n({\bf k+\delta k})\rangle$, and hence serves as a characteristic quantum geometrical property of the BZ torus.
 Moreover, it is also shown to be equivalent to the gauge-invariant part of the spread of Wannier functions\cite{Souza00,Marzari97,Marzari12} (in our case the Wannier function of the quasihole state).
 This quantity can be mapped to lattice sites in real space as a fidelity marker by considering a lattice Bogoliubov-de Gennes (BdG) Hamiltonian that has been diagonalized $H|E_{\ell}\rangle=E_{\ell}|E_{\ell}\rangle$.
 Introducing the projectors to the filled $E_{n}<0$ and empty $E_{m}>0$ lattice eigenstates from the projectors to the quasihole and quasiparticle states integrated over momentum

 where $\langle{\bf r}|\psi_{n{\bf k}}\rangle=e^{i{\bf k\cdot r}/\hbar}\langle{\bf r}|n({\bf k})\rangle$ is the full quasihole state wave function (and likewisely for $|m({\bf k})\rangle$), it is found that the fidelity number can be written as